adilanwar2399/ESBMC-ibmc/README.md

 # Running ESBMC with Vampire

-The binaries of ESBMC and Vampire tools can be obtained by downloading one of the releases linked to this repo (if this has not already been done). *Please note that we have included separate binaries of both tools for macOS and Ubuntu.
+The binaries of ESBMC and Vampire tools can be obtained by downloading one of the releases linked to this repo (if this has not already been done). **Please note that we have included separate binaries of both tools for macOS and Ubuntu.
 These binaries have been built and tested on Sonoma 14.5 and Ubuntu 20.04 respectively.
-We expect them to work with other versions of macOS and Linux, but have not tested them ourselves*
+We expect them to work with other versions of macOS and Linux, but have not tested them ourselves.**

  The command to run ESBMC with Vampire to verify a benchmark: